IsoNovio/boardgame-database/README.md

-# Yinong's Board Game Database
+# My Board Game Database

 This is the place where I host files for some boardgames:

 - The ones that I like to play
 - The ones that I translated
 - The ones that me and my friends DIYed